 If the device’s screen stays blank or the login form is not loaded properly, check if your device has internet access and has an up-to-date browser installed (or even has a web browser installed – some devices are shipped with no preinstalled browser).

-If you get an error message saying “Error 403: disallowed_useragent”, try installing or updating Chrome browser on the Android device and setting it as your default browser.
+If you get an error message saying “Error 403: disallowed_useragent”, try installing or updating Chrome (from here or here) or Firefox browser (from here or here) on the Android device and setting it as your default browser.
 Google doesn’t support older browsers for login to their services.

 4. Login into your Google account and allow Slideshow to access your Google Drive.
 We are asking just for read-only access, Slideshow won’t (and can’t) modify files on your Google Drive.